engie-group/shaystack/README.md

 ```bash
 python -m haystackapi.providers.import_db <haystack file url> <db url>
 ```
+You can use the parameters:
+* `--customer` to set the customer id
+* `--clean` to clean the oldest versions before import a new one
+* `--no-time-series` if you don't want to upload the time-series referenced in `hisURI` tags'

 After deployment, you can use this provider like any others providers.
 The haystack filter was automatically converted to Postgres SQL.
 Two table was created: